A daughter’s dilemma – caring for parents after marriage

 She feels that it is social mindsets that need to be changed to make it socially acceptable for daughters to be free to care for their parents.
 She has started a campaign to get banks and other financial institutions to help by bringing out social messaging communication that shows married daughters taking care of their elderly parents.

 The law may have made is abundantly clear that daughters are as responsible for parents as sons, but mindsets have not changed.
 “My own parents told me to save for myself when I started earning.
 No one even thought that a daughter can take a savings scheme or a mutual fund investment for her parents old age.
 Parents will save for daughter’s marriage and son’s education, but no daughter will save for parent’s old age,” says Manjari.

-After losing her mother, her marriage and over ₹ 20 lakh, Manjari is now taking care of her father and continuing with her job.
+After losing her mother and her marriage, Manjari is now taking care of her father and continuing with her job.
 She had to choose – marriage and in-laws or father.
 This is a dilemma that so many women face and make compromises with.
 Even though they are earning as much or more than their husbands, they cannot spend their money the way they want to.
 Financial independence means having the freedom to be able to care for your parents too!

 Here are some ways you can remain in control of your money without having to ask anyone:

 Hold your own fort

 Marriage may be all about sharing, trust and love.
 However, managing your money is your prerogative, even if you discuss joint family commitments with your spouse.
 Keep your earnings and investments in your control.